benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 The client SHOULD validate that the config file is valid JSON as per RFC 8259, and if the JSON syntax is invalid, the client SHOULD ignore the entire file.
-In contrast, if there are syntactically valid, but unknown JSON properties, the client MUST NOT ignore the file.
+In contrast, if there are merely unknown JSON properties, the client MUST NOT ignore the file.

-The client SHOULD take only the properties that are supported by the client, and MUST ignore the others that are unknown to the client.
+The client SHOULD read only the properties that are supported by the client, and MUST ignore the others that are unknown to the client.

 The client may optionally want to validate the XML before parsing it.
 This is not required.
 If the client choses to validate, the validation MUST ignore unknown properties and MUST NOT drop or ignore a configuration that contains unknown properties.
-This is needed to allow future extensions of the format without breaking existing clients.
+This is required to allow future extensions of the format without breaking existing clients.

 # Config retrieval by mail clients

-The mail client application, when it needs the configuration for a given email address, will perform several steps to retrieve the configuration from the email domain and from the email hoster.
+The mail client application, when it needs the configuration for a given email address, will perform several steps to retrieve the configuration from the email domain or from the email hoster.

-The steps are ordered by priority.
-They may all be requested at the same time, but a higher priorty result that is available SHOULD be preferred over a lower priority one, even if the lower priority one is available earlier.
-Exceptions apply when a higher priority result is either invalid or outdated.
+The client MAY perform both queries in parallel, but MUST give precendence to the results from the direct email domain, even if they return slower.

 In the URLs below, `%EMAILDOMAIN%` shall be replaced with the email domain extracted from the email address that the user entered and wishes to use.